1Marc/marcgrabanski.com/src/pages/articles/2021-01-10-games-and-gymnastics/index.md

 ---
-path: 'games-gymnastics'
+path: 'gymnastics-game-design'
-title: "🤸 Games & Gymnastics"
+title: "🤸 From Gymnastics to Game Design, a 2021 Recap"
 description: ""
 tags:
   - "Marc Grabanski's Work"